AdamByerly/HVCsEnableAGD/README.md

 --black_list_file
 ```
  **Required** (sort of, and only for the Inception v3 experiments).
  Use this to specify the location of the ImageNet blacklist file.
 See "Data Preparation" below to learn more about this file.
 Technically, you don't have to specify this file, and the code will still work, but when validating the Inception v3 experiments, two validations are run.
 One for all images in the validation set and a second for those that haven't been deemed as blacklisted.
 If you don't provide the location of this file, it will perform two identical validations, neither of which will exclude any images in the validation set.
 The simple monolithic CNN experiments do not perform a separate validation pass on the non-blacklisted subset of the validation data, so it is ignored for those experiments.
+See also `--validate_all` and `--validate_nbl`
 ```
 --gpus
 ```